microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/OwnershipReader/Documentation/OwnershipReader.md

 ## Setting an OwnershipReader job

-OwnershipReader function also uses a JSON object to define the query, like the one used by SecurityGroup function.
+OwnershipReader function also uses a JSON object to define the query, like the one used by GroupMembershipObtainer function.
 The query specifies the rules that will dictate which jobs will be retrieved to subsequently retrieve the owners associated with each jobs' destination group.

 There are a couple of reserved words that can be used as filters, "All", "Hybrid".